eppica/Hotel-Management-System/README.md

 ```
 package cargo:run
 ```
+After that, click on `OK` button

 ### Project SDK

 On IntelliJ, go to `File > Project Structure`.
 On the Project Structure dialog, there's an input to place the Project SDK.

-You can choose one that is alrealdy installed on your machine, or let IntelliJ download if for you.
+You can choose one that is alrealdy installed on your machine, or let IntelliJ download it for you.

 ### Database
 - Run XAMPP